 If you want your beverage to resemble Starbuck’s Iced Salted Caramel Mocha you need to add a tablespoon of toffee nut syrup to the milk before mixing.
 You should also sprinkle the whipped cream topping with some smoked sea salt.

-But even without these recipe adjustments, I’m sure you’ll love your mocha iced coffee.
+But even without these recipe adjustments, I’m sure you’ll love your DIY mocha iced coffee.

-You can find many cool coffee and tea drink recipes here on The Woke Lark, and here are a few of them:
+You can actually find other cool coffee and tea drink recipes here on my blog.
+Here are a few of them: